FriskyElectrocat/CLLocation-FESCoordinates/README.md

 Convert a `CLLocationDegrees` value representing decimal degrees to an `FESCLLocationCoordinate2D` struct representing a coordinate in degrees, minutes, and seconds.

-`+ (FESCLLocationCoordinateMinDec)fes_minDecForDecimalDegrees:(CLLocationDegrees)degrees;`
+`+ (FESCLLocationDegreeMinDec)fes_minDecForDecimalDegrees:(CLLocationDegrees)degrees;`

-Convert a `CLLocationDegrees` value representing decimal degrees to an `FESCLLocationCoordinateMinDec` struct representing a MinDec coordinate in degrees and minutes.
+Convert a `CLLocationDegrees` value representing decimal degrees to an `FESCLLocationDegreeMinDec` struct representing one axis of a MinDec coordinate  in degrees and minutes.

+`+ (FESCLLocationMinDec2D)fes_minDec2DForCoordinate:(CLLocationCoordinate2D)coordinate;`

+Convert a `CLLocationCoordinate2D` value representing the coordinate of a location to `FESCLLocationMinDec2D` struct representing a MinDec coordinate.

 ## License